 If you do need to have your wisdom teeth removed, there are two types of extractions: simple and surgical.
 The one that is best for you depends on whether or not the tooth has erupted from the gums.
-Most wisdom teeth removals are surgical, meaning your dentist cuts into the gums and removes the teeth in pieces.
+Most wisdom teeth removals require oral surgery, meaning your dentist cuts into the gums and removes the teeth in pieces.
 Sutures close the area and healing takes place over a couple of weeks.
 A simple extraction is possible when the tooth has erupted through the gum line and can be removed with forceps and careful pressure.
 Whether you need a simple or surgical extraction, anesthesia is available to keep you comfortable throughout the entire procedure.

 Contact Us Today!